GichukiM/MindForge/README.md

 ## Bugs

-No bugs detected yet, however,
+To enable user to add content into our data base.
+They can, however it is not persistent.

 I need to only display a maximum of 4 content on search pieces per section which i was unable to do.
 Notice how if you search for "money" then search for "productivity" it adds and not replace?

-If you have a way to do solve this, feel free to reach out via email or submiting it via the websites contact form.
+If you have a way to solve these issues or any other issue raised thereafte, feel free to reach out via email or submiting it via the websites contact form.

 ## Support and Contact Details